 Main Lounge Area

-The entrance of the lounge was consistent with other American Express Centurion Lounges; a foliage wall behind the marble check-in desk.
+The entrance of the lounge was consistent with other American Express Centurion Lounges, a foliage wall behind the marble check-in desk.
 I was promptly checked in and walked down the narrow walkway leading to the main area of the lounge.
-On the right side of this narrow walkway were two meeting rooms come business centres with work desks and desktops with printers.
+On the right side of this narrow walkway were two meeting rooms come business centers with work desks and desktops with printers.
 This area was not really utilized when I visited.

 There were high wireframe bar stools at the bar and various other seating options around the lounge.
 As the lounge was on a higher level, there was a balcony feeling to the area, as the sides of the lounge overlooked the airport and the high ceilings.
 Comfortable low lounging chairs were placed near the railings here.
 There was another tall table and high chairs at the edge of the lounge.

 At the far end of this area were the buffet spread and a few smaller dining tables.
 There was a good mix of western and Asian options for the buffet.
 To the left side of the dining area was a small check-in counter and glass door, which lead to the Centurion area, while the right side of the dining area leads to the bathrooms and shower area.

 I hung around in the regular area and got a few drinks from the bar.
 The bar had a great list of signature cocktails curated by renowned mixologist Jim Meehan, and a wine list curated by renowned wine expert Anthony Giglio.
 The lounge was relatively quiet when I was there.

 After my cocktail, I proceeded to the Centurion area.
 This exclusive area is comprised of 2 compartments.
 The first was two rows of white marble tables with blue chairs lining both sides of the wall.
 The tables were separated by a wireframe.